ibm-cloud-docs/speech-to-text-data/speech-cluster-12.md

 `STT Runtime | Disable storage of customer data`

 Checking this option also removes sensitive information from container logs.
-For information about anonymizing data, see [Anonymizing logs and audio data](/docs/speech-to-text-data?topic=speech-to-text-data-speech-override#speech-override-anonymize).
+For information about anonymizing data, see [Anonymizing logs and audio data](/docs/speech-to-text-data?topic=speech-to-text-data-speech-override-12#speech-override-anonymize-12).

 ## Installing ad hoc models and voices
-{: #speech-cluster-model-install-adhoc}
+{: #speech-cluster-model-install-adhoc-12}

 It is possible to install ad hoc models and voices, which are models and voices that are not included with this version of the service.
 To do so, you need to download a special package that contains data for the models and voices.
 You then upload the package into the cluster as you did the main package and specify the following values in the `speech-override.yaml` file during installation.